OCLC-Developer-Network/oclc-auth-python/README.md

 Finally, we make the request:

 <pre>
-myRequest = urllib2.Request(**{
+my_request = urllib2.Request(**{
-    'url': requestUrl,
+    'url': request_url,
     'data': None,
-    'headers': {'Authorization': authorizationHeader}
+    'headers': {'Authorization': authorization_header}
 })

 try:
-    xmlResult = urllib2.urlopen(myRequest).read()
+    xmlResult = urllib2.urlopen(my_request).read()

 except urllib2.HTTPError, e:
     xmlResult = str(e)
 </pre>

-How come we used the user object with principalID and principalIDNS as our authentication, rather than the Access Token itself?
+How come we used the user object with principal_id and principal_idns as our authentication, rather than the Access Token itself?
 Because the Worldcat Metadata API is an older API that does not yet accept Access Tokens.
-The principalID and principalIDNS can only by obtained with the authentication token, so the sign in process was still required.
+The principal_id and principal_idns can only by obtained with the authentication token, so the sign in process was still required.

 Resources
 ---------